 - Refer to the NCIC Quick Reference Guide for information on updating and modifying entries.

-26. Prepare flyer/bulletin with the child/abductor’s photo and descriptive information.
-Distribute in appropriate geographic regions.
+26. Prepare flyers/bulletins with the child's (and abductor, if confirmed) photo and descriptive information.
+Distribute in the appropriate geographic regions through all appropriate methods/technology platforms.

 - Public participation is a key component in the success of the AMBER Alert and other community notification protocols.
 The public becomes the eyes and ears of law enforcement in the search for the child.
 To that end, law enforcement must be diligent in ensuring that photos and videos of the child are widely distributed to and viewed by as many people as possible.

-- Coordinate with other agencies as applicable and needed.
+- Coordinate with other agencies as needed and directed.

 27. Prepare reports/make all required notifications.

-- Reports should include everything, not just events seeming to have a direct bearing on the case.
+- Reports should include everything documented during your work on the case; do not assume only events seeming to have a direct bearing on the case should be reported.

-- Notifications should go to all officers, other departments and agencies, to ensure all investigative networks are supplied with accurate details.
+- As set forth in your agency policy and as authorized, ensure notifications go to all officers, and to other departments and agencies, to ensure all investigative networks are supplied with accurate details.